course-details-portlet

 Further on evaluation

-Individual task.
-Rating scale A-F. The writing assignment is introduced early in the semester, and the student prepares a research question in dialogue with the course teacher(s).
+Semester assignment.
+Assessment scale A-F, where A is the highest grade and F is fail.
+The writing assignment will be introduced early in the semester, and students will develop the research question in dialogue with the course instructor(s).

 Course materials

-Books and articles in English and Norwegian / Scandinavian languages.
-The syllabus is posted on Blackboard before the semester starts.
+Books and articles in English and Norwegian/Scandinavian languages.
+A reading list will be provided before the semester starts.

 Credit reductions